apoorvav-github/made-template-fau/project/project-plan.md

 ## Description

-The project aims to explore and understand the relationship between temperature and Air Quality Index (AQI) in Bangalore.
+The project aims to explore and understand the relationship between temperature and air quality index (AQI) in Bangalore.
 Understanding this relationship is crucial for following reasons:

 1. Climate (temperature) and air quality are two critical factors that influence the health and living of urban population.
 2. Bangalore (Silicon Valley of India) is a rapidly growing metropolitan area that faces unique environmental challenges.